kkmarv/Game-of-the-Amazons-Web/README.md

 # Game of the Amazons

-The Game of the Amazons is played on a 10x10 chessboard.<br />
+The Game of the Amazons is a two-player strategy game played on a 10x10 chessboard.<br />
-It is a two-player strategy game and is played by moving pieces around the board in order to block the opponent from moving their pieces.
+It's played by moving pieces around the board in order to block the opponent from moving their pieces.
 The last player able to move is the winner.

 Read more on the [English Wikipedia page.](https://en.wikipedia.org/wiki/Game_of_the_Amazons)